Andrew Cuomo to Sign Order Letting Businesses Kick Out People Without Masks

 “You don’t want to wear a mask?
 Fine, but you don’t have a right to then go into that store if that store owner doesn’t want you to,” added the governor.

-To date, eight million masks have been delivered to public housing, homeless shelters, and food backs, while another one million will be sent to various New York neighbors Thursday, he said.
+To date, eight million masks have been delivered to public housing, homeless shelters, and food banks in New York City, while another one million will be sent to various neighborhoods Thursday, he said.

-Cuomo’s announcement comes as New York Attorney General Letitia James announced the passage of legislation rolling back N.Y.
+Cuomo’s remarks come as New York Attorney General Letitia James announced the passage of legislation rolling back N.Y.
 Penal Law 240.35(4), which made it a crime for people to don masks publically.

 “Wearing masks in public remains necessary for the health and safety of New Yorkers.
 But there was a clear conflict of law, and repealing this outdated provision is commonsense policy,” James said in a statement.
 “Even if it is difficult to imagine a police department enforcing, a prosecutor charging, or a judge upholding such a charge during the COVID-19 crisis, we should not tolerate a situation where following the law is dangerous.
 I thank Senator Bailey and Assemblymember Quart for their leadership and for permanently repealing this law.”